aamir-0/resume-builder/README.md

 ## 🚀 Features

-* **Real-time Preview**: Opens a dedicated popup window (800×900) that updates live with debounced input from the editor.
+*   **Real-Time Preview**: Opens a dedicated popup window that updates live with debounced input from the editor, giving you instant feedback.

-* **Multi-Template Support**: Switch between “Professional”, “Modern Creative”, and “Executive” templates via a dropdown in the preview(only one template  functional).
+*   **Multi-Template Support**: Seamlessly switch between three distinct, professional resume templates (“Professional ATS-Friendly,” “Modern Creative,” and “Executive”) directly from the preview window.

-* **Export & Print**: Download a standalone HTML file or print/PDF your resume directly from the preview popup.
+*   **Export & Print**: Download your resume as a standalone HTML file or generate a high-quality PDF using the browser’s native print-to-PDF functionality.

-* **Data Persistence**: Auto-save and load resume data and template preferences to/from `localStorage`, ensuring your work is never lost.
+*   **Data Persistence**: Your work is automatically saved to and loaded from `localStorage`, ensuring you never lose your progress between sessions.

+*   **Modular & Modern JS**: Built with modern JavaScript (ES Modules), organizing code into a clean, maintainable, and scalable structure.

 ## 🛠️ Installation & Usage